ralt/erinome/README.md

 ## Roadmap before release

-- Add the "you sent a message" messages
+- Add the "you sent a message" messages when reading miaou messages in the content script
 - Make it clear who sends a message to who (using me/sender classes)
 - Make it possible to sign and encrypt at the same time
+- Make it possible to decrypt and verify at the same time
 - Handle errors correctly
 - Integrate with GMail
   - Find a way to mix miaou and gmail in popup